DETERMINING THE AMOUNT OF CLAY LUMPS

 4. Spread sample in a thin layer on the bottom of the container, cover it with water and allow it to soak for a period of 24 ± 4 hours.

-5. After soaking period any particles that can be broken with fingers into fines removable by wet sieving over the No. 8 (2.36-mm) sieve shall be classified as clay lumps or friable particles.
+5. After the soaking period, any particles that can be broken with fingers into fines removable by wet sieving over the No. 8 (2.36-mm) sieve shall be classified as clay lumps or friable particles.

 NOTE: The breaking of clay lumps and/or friable particles shall be accomplished by squeezing and rolling them between the thumb and forefinger.
 The fingernails or mechanical tools shall not be used to break up the particles nor shall they be pressed against a hard surface.